What is an emotional detox and why is it important to our overall health?

 Sleep is essential.
 Without it, you’ll not only suffer from a variety of mental and physical impacts, but you may even die.

 Persistent trouble getting to sleep, like many things, indicates a problem either mentally or physically.
-It could be a case of making your bedroom sleep-friendly or simply shutting off from electronics a few hours before sleeping.
+It could be a case of making your bedroom sleep-friendly or simply shutting off electronics a few hours before sleeping.
 Even bedtime meditation or yoga could do the trick!
-If you’re a frequent worrier, try keeping a journal where you can write down all your nagging thoughts before bed?
-Work through the worry, ask yourself why you’re feeling like that, is it justified, is it rational and leave it in the book for another day.
+If you’re a frequent worrier, try keeping a journal where you can write down all your nagging thoughts before bed.

-Fluctuation in weight over a short period of time can be an indication of a problem either physically or mentally.
+Fluctuation in weight over a short period of time can be an indication of a more sinister problem.
 You could have a suppressed appetite due to overwhelm, likewise you could also be eating more, both of which lead to weight changes.
 While many people admit to overeating due to anxiety and stress, there are others who find themselves unable to eat due to discomfort or lack of appetite.
 It’s important to spot the signs and take action to combat them.

-If you’re stressed or dealing with unresolved emotional issues, take action to recognize and process accordingly.
+If you’re stressed or dealing with unresolved emotional issues, take action to recognize and process them accordingly.
 Don’t allow it to continue to fester and, most importantly, take back control over your eating habits.
-Your weight may never be 100% controllable, and rightfully so, but it goes without saying that a healthy body makes it easier to maintain our mental health.
+Your weight may never be one hundred per cent controllable, and rightfully so, but it goes without saying that a healthy body makes it easier to maintain our mental health.

 **If you’ve suffered from an eating disorder in the past or if you’re in recovery, it’s important to speak to your GP as soon as possible to avoid complete relapse.
 I would argue and say this is more pressing than attempting an emotional detox.
 Instead, get professional help first and work on detoxing later.